kwaldenphd/json-xml-python/README.md

 print(root.attrib)
 ```

-X. This program returns the output:
+95. This program returns the output:
 ```
 books
 {}
 ```

-Y. This set of commands returns the tag for the root element `books` and an empty set of braces for the attribute because there is not an attribute associated with the `books` tag.
+96. This set of commands returns the tag for the root element `books` and an empty set of braces for the attribute because there is not an attribute associated with the `books` tag.

-Z. You probably didn’t assign attributes to your XML tags, so we’ll keep working with tags.
+97. You probably didn’t assign attributes to your XML tags, so we’ll keep working with tags.
 If you have attributes in your file, you can consult the documentation for ElementTree to modify your code.

-AA.
-This code gave us the root element, but what if we want to see the structure of our document?
+98. This code gave us the root element, but what if we want to see the structure of our document?
 We can use the `iterator` function to pull all of the elements from our XML file in a simple loop that outputs each tag and the text value associated with it.

 ```Python
 import xml.etree.cElementTree as ET